-Candidates for all bachelor's degrees must earn credit for two activity courses.
+Candidates for all bachelor's degrees must earn credit for two hours of physical education.
 No student will be excused from physical education without the approval of the Provost based on a certificate of a physician definitely stating why the student should be exempt.
 Students at least forty years old may substitute other courses for required PE activity courses.